 Students must check the [email protected] subject site for detailed assessment information and submission procedures.

 A late penalty will be applied to all overdue assessment tasks unless an extension is granted by the subject coordinator.
 The standard penalty will be 10% of marks awarded to that assessment per day late with no assessment to be accepted seven days after the due date.
 Where a student is granted an extension, the penalty of 10% per day late starts from the new due date.

 Policy on plagiarism

-University policy on plagiarism defines plagiarism as taking and using another person's thoughts, ideas or writings and passing them off as one's own.
-The University considers the act of plagiarizing to be a breach of the Student Conduct Code and, therefore, subject to the Discipline Regulations which provide for a range of penalties including the reduction of marks or grades, fines and suspension from the University.
+University’s Academic Integrity Policy defines plagiarism as the act of misrepresenting as one’s own original work: another’s ideas, interpretations, words, or creative works; and/or one’s own previous ideas, interpretations, words, or creative work without acknowledging that it was used previously (i.e., self-plagiarism).
+The University considers the act of plagiarising to be a breach of the Student Conduct Code and, therefore, subject to the Discipline Regulations which provide for a range of penalties including the reduction of marks or grades, fines and suspension from the University.

 Feedback on assessment

 Feedback on assessment will be provided to students within two weeks of the assessment submission due date, as per the Assessment Policy.